hwwx/hwwx/README.md

 ## About Me 🙋‍♂️
 Welcome to my GitHub page!
 I am a **student** currently studying at the [College of Electronic and Information Engineering, Shenzhen University](https://ceie.szu.edu.cn/index.htm) in the Wenhua Class.
-I am passionate about exploring new technologies and developing innovative projects.
+I am passionate about ROBOTICS and AI on the Edge.

-- 🔭 Current Project: `Preparing for Advanced Studies`
-- 🌱 Currently Learning: `IELTS`
-- 👯 Open to Collaborate On: `Entrepreneurship`
-- 💬 Feel free to ask me about `anything`
-- 😄 Hobbies: `Rubik's Cube`, `Cycling`, `Fitness`

 ## Project 🔥